daisynyj/DataIntensive/project0.md

 AWS RDS
 Amazon Relational Database Service (Amazon RDS) is a web service that makes it easy to set up, operate, and scale a relational database in the cloud.
 It provides cost-efficient and resizable capacity while managing time-consuming database management tasks, freeing you up to focus on your applications and business.
 It has limitations for each AWS account per region, on the number of Amazon RDS resources that can be created.
 There are also naming constraints in Amazon RDS.
-Besides£¨ Amazon RDS instances can support files with a maximum size of 2TB due to underlying file system constraints.
+BesidesÔºå Amazon RDS instances can support files with a maximum size of 2TB due to underlying file system constraints.
 Reference
 http://aws.amazon.com/rds/
 http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html